ncatlab/nlab-content/pages/7/6/7/8/8767/content.md

 * [[William Lawvere]], _Axiomatic cohesion_ Theory and Applications of Categories, Vol. 19, No. 3, 2007, pp. 41&#8211;49. ([pdf](http://www.tac.mta.ca/tac/volumes/19/3/19-03.pdf))

-For more on this see also the collecgtion
+For more on this see also the collection

 * [[William Lawvere]], [[Stephen Schanuel]] (eds.), _[[Categories in Continuum Physics]]_, Lectures given at a Workshop held at SUNY, Buffalo 1982, Lecture Notes in Mathematics 1174, 986